Features of the Student Testing Application

 Keyboard Commands for Grid Questions

-- Answer Space: The grid area where students enter the response
+- Answer Space: This is the grid area where a student enters the response.

-- Object Bank: A panel containing objects students can move to the answer space
+- Object Bank: This is a panel containing objects a student can move to the answer space.

 To move between the main sections:

 - To move clockwise, the student presses [Tab].

 - To move counterclockwise, the student presses [Shift] + [Tab].

 To add an object to the answer space:

 - With the object bank active, the student uses the arrow keys to move between objects.
 The active object has a blue background.